Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Stochastic trust-region with probabilistic models and estimates

-It is apparent that Assumption \ref{section2_assump2}(\ref{assump2(1)}) holds with the defintion of $\Phi_k$ and $\mu_{k} \leq \mu_{\max}$ in Algorithm \ref{alg:2}.
-This assumption is not related with the convexity of the objective function, so it holds in all three cases we consider later.
+We aim to bound the expected number of iterations $\E[T_{\epsilon}]$.
+Before that, we have to prove Assumption \ref{section2_assump2} holds for the process $\left\lbrace \Phi_k, \Lambda_k\right\rbrace $.
+It is apparent that Assumption \ref{section2_assump2}(\ref{assump2(1)}) holds with the definition of $\Phi_k$ and $\mu_{k} \leq \mu_{\max}$ in Algorithm \ref{alg:2}.
+This assumption is not related with the convexity of the objective function, so it holds in all three cases we will consider later.
+Let us define the constant $\hat{\Lambda}$ in Assumption \ref{section2_assump2}(\ref{assump2(2)}) as follows: